matthew-mojira/cicero/docs/syntax.md

 ```

 Accesses the field `x` of the object evaluated in `e`.
 If the object contains
 the field, then that field value is the value of the entire expression.
-If
-there is nothing bound to `x`, then the runtime looks into the class of the
-object for its methods, searching superclasses until it reaches the base object.
-If it finds a method with that name, it creates a method object and binds it as
-a field of the object, returning that value.
-Otherwise, it raises an exception.
+Otherwise, it is an exception.

 ### `set-field`